What Causes My Gums To Bleed?

 Do you notice some bleeding in the gums when you brush or floss?
 That could be the sign of an underlying dental condition.
 While it may seem normal to experience bleeding gums from time to time, you shouldn’t ignore it – particularly if the bleeding occurs more frequently than they used to, or when it is located in a specific area of the mouth.

 In this blog, we’ll take a look at three of the most common causes of gum bleeding.

 Gingivitis is an inflammation of the gums that is typically caused by a bacterial infection.
 The inflammation is caused by an accumulation of bacteria on the teeth, gums and tongue.
 Although the bacterial build-up can largely be attributed to a lack of proper oral hygiene, even people who regularly brush and floss their teeth are not immune to developing gum disease.
 Left untreated, gingivitis can advance to a more serious infection known as periodontitis.
 Gingivitis and periodontitis are major causes of tooth loss in adults.

 The main concern about gingivitis is that many people are not aware that they have it, as it can be symptomless.
 However, bleeding gums happen to be one of the most obvious symptoms of the disease – along with red, tender and swollen gums.
-Learn more about how to treat gum disease and the process of preventative dental care here.

 Some types of medications can also make your gums prone to bleeding.
 Common anti-inflammatory drugs like aspirin and blood thinners not only increase your risk of bleeding gums but also prevent blood clotting.